47degrees/fp-with-arrow-videos/Id.md

 # Id

 __`Id`__ is a data type used in __Λrrow__ to model pure values.
-Id is mostly useful when used as interpretation target since it represents no effect
+Id is mostly useful when used as an interpretation target since it represents no effect.

 ---

 # Id

-These two progams are equivalent and show __Id__ is not that useful when used standalone
+These two programs are equivalent and show that __Id__ is not that useful when used as a standalone.

 ```kotlin
 A -> Id<A>